HelmchenLabSoftware/Cascade/README.md

 This section can be reproduced with the ``Demo_discrete_spikes.py`` file.

-In this section, the output from the previous step (``spike_rates``) is loaded from disk.
+In this section, the output from the previous step (``spike_prob``) is loaded from disk.
 Single spikes are fitted into the smooth probabilities such that the most likely spike sequence is recovered.
 For optimal fitting, the parameters of the model used for spike predictions has to be loaded as well (``model_name``).
 The result of the procedure are spike times.
 They are given with the same temporal precision as the sampling rate of the calcium recording.

 We do not recommend discrete spike predictions except for outstanding high-quality recordings and refer to the FAQ and the paper ([link](https://www.nature.com/articles/s41593-021-00895-5), Fig. S7 and Supplementary Note 3) for a discussion.